Premium Credit Limited ("we", “us”) are committed to protecting and respecting your privacy.

 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 The DP Law gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the DP Law and this means you must submit your request to us in writing.
-Any data subject access request that you make in this way may (until 25 May 2018) be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
-You can exercise this right by using the contact us information below.
+Your right of access can be exercised in accordance with the DP Law.
+A data subject access request is usually free of charge.
+You can exercise this right by contacting us.
+(Please see ‘Contact us’ Details below).

 UK: Information Commissioner’s Office, https://ico.org.uk/

 Any changes we may make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes to our privacy notice.